ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Database rows

-Cached database row for an item to be sold online in JSON format, body example:
+Cached database row for an item to be sold online in JSON format.

 ```json
 { "qty": 629, "name": "GTab 7inch", "description": "..." }